rtmigo/xrandom_dart/README.md

 -------

-If you compile your code to JavaScript (Flutter Web, Node.js) and still want something more serious, than basic `Xrandom`:
+If you compile your code to JavaScript (Flutter Web, Node.js) and still want something more serious, than simple `Xrandom`:

 ``` dart
 final random = XrandomJs();  // works on all platforms